Pensions After Death: State, Workplace & Private Pensions

 Bereavement Support Payment

-If your spouse or civil partner paid National Insurance contributions, you may be eligible for Bereavement Support Payment.
-This is a tax-free lump sum of £2,500 or £3,500 (higher rate if you have dependent children), followed by up to 18 monthly payments of £100 or £350.
-You must claim within 21 months of the death.
+If your partner paid enough National Insurance contributions, you may be eligible for Bereavement Support Payment.
+This is a tax-free lump sum of £2,500 or £3,500 (the higher rate if you have dependent children), followed by up to 18 monthly payments of £100 or £350.
+When you claim changes what you get: within 3 months you receive the lump sum and all 18 monthly payments; between 3 and 12 months you keep the lump sum but lose some monthly payments; after 12 months the lump sum is lost altogether, though some monthly payments remain claimable up to 21 months; after 21 months you usually cannot claim at all.
 See our full guide for eligibility details and how to apply.

 Workplace pension death benefits

-Most workplace pensions pay a death benefit, which could be a lump sum (typically 2 to 4 times the deceased's annual salary), a dependant's pension paid to a surviving spouse or partner, or both.
-Contact the deceased's employer's HR department or the pension scheme administrator.
+Most workplace pensions pay a death benefit, which could be a lump sum (typically 2 to 4 times their annual salary), a dependant's pension paid to a surviving spouse or partner, or both.
+Contact their employer's HR department or the pension scheme administrator.
 They will send you a claim form and explain what benefits are available.
 These payments are often made at the pension trustees' discretion, so they are usually paid outside the estate and are free from inheritance tax.

 Death in service benefit

 Death in service is a separate benefit from the pension, provided by the employer as part of the employee benefits package.
-It pays a lump sum (often 2 to 4 times salary, sometimes more) to the deceased's nominated beneficiary or next of kin.
+It pays a lump sum (often 2 to 4 times salary, sometimes more) to the person they nominated, or to their next of kin.
 Check the employee handbook, benefits portal, or contact HR directly.
-This benefit only applies if the person died while still employed by the company.
+This benefit only applies if they were still employed by the company.
 If they had left the job, the death in service benefit no longer applies, though pension death benefits may still be available.

 Private and personal pensions

 What happens to a private pension depends on the type of scheme.
-For defined contribution pensions (where the deceased had a pot of money), the pension provider pays the pot to the nominated beneficiary or, if no nomination was made, to whoever they consider appropriate.
+For defined contribution pensions (where they had built up a pot of money), the pension provider pays the pot to the nominated beneficiary or, if no nomination was made, to whoever they consider appropriate.
 For defined benefit pensions (salary-related, final salary), the scheme may pay a dependant's pension to a surviving spouse, civil partner, or qualifying partner.
 Check with the pension provider for the specific scheme rules.

 The Pension Tracing Service